-- 1.31 In our ministry to young people, Youth Apostles wish to develop youth communities centered around the Eucharistic Christ and a serious prayer life rooted in the Sacrament of Penance and the Scriptures; communities that emphasize Christian commitment in imitation of Mary, who radically said yes to the will of God in her life and lived in selfless giving; communities where Christ can be discovered through the warmth, the openness and the mutual support of its members; communities committed to showing an example of moral goodness in the world through personal sacrifice, self-control and hard work.
-We believe that youth communities need to be moderated by ministers with the virtue to be models and the tools to empower youth to become dedicated and well balanced Catholic Christians. - 1.32 Youth Apostles believe that counseling young people is crucial for their emotional and spiritual growth.
-A healthy human foundation must be constructed first in order to build a saint.
-Counseling and spiritual direction blend beautifully when the counseling is based on the knowledge that comes to us from value-oriented psychological principles, and is firmly anchored in the commandments, the beatitudes, and the theological virtues.
-Our vision is that youth ministers must develop sufficient skills to talk about delicate and complex issues regarding growth, identity and family life all framed within ultimate Christian values. - 1.33 Youth Apostles believe that the Sacraments, knowledge of Scripture, community life, and spiritual direction are all necessary but not sufficient in themselves for the development of young people.
-Intellectual growth is also necessary: knowledge of our Church's doctrine, tradition and history; knowledge of the heroic lives of our Saints; knowledge of the principles contained in the Council documents and the Encyclical letters.
-Youth Apostles is committed to serious formation programs which provide the substance within which faith can be rooted and nurtured. - 1.34 A most important tool to our work is youth retreats and offering the more mature and committed young people the opportunity to make the Spiritual Exercises of St. Ignatius of Loyola.
+- 1.30 In their ministry to young people, Youth Apostles wish to develop youth communities which center around the Eucharistic Christ, and serious sacramental, scriptural and prayer life; communities which emphasize Christian commitment in imitation of Mary who radically said yes to the will of God in her life and lived in selfless giving; communities where Christ can be discovered through the warmth, the openness and the mutual support of its members; communities committed to show an example of moral goodness in the world through personal sacrifice, self control, and hard work.
+We believe youth communities need to be moderated by ministers with the virtue to be models and with the tools to empower youth to become dedicated and well balanced Christian Catholics. - 1.31 Youth Apostles believe that counseling young people is crucial for their psychological and spiritual growth.
+A healthy human foundation must be constructed first in order to build the saint.
+Counseling and spiritual direction blend beautifully when the counseling is based on the knowledge that comes to us from modern psychology and is firmly anchored in the commandments, the beatitudes, and the theological virtues.
+Our vision is that youth ministers must develop sufficient skills to talk about delicate and complex psychological issues regarding growth, identity and family life all framed within ultimate Christian values.

+- 1.32 Youth Apostles believe that the Sacraments, knowledge of scripture, community life, and spiritual direction are all necessary but not sufficient in themselves for the development of young people.
+Intellectual growth is also necessary: knowledge of our Church's doctrine, tradition and history; knowledge about the heroic life of our Saints; knowledge about the principles contained in the Council documents and the Encyclical letters.
+Youth Apostles is committed to serious formation programs which provide the substance within which faith can be rooted and nurtured. - 1.33 A most important tool to our work is Youth Retreats and offering the more mature and committed young people the opportunity to make the Spiritual Exercises of St. Ignatius of Loyola.
 Time away from their regular lives, devoid of distractions and in an inspiring Christian atmosphere facilitates God's intervention in a person's life.
-Intimate prayer, communal sharing and a serious participation in the Sacrament of Penance all help release secrets and past mistakes which interfere in the spiritual growth of the person and facilitate their reconciliation with their Savior.
+Intimate prayer, communal sharing and a serious participation in the Sacrament of Penance all help release secrets and past mistakes which interfere in the spiritual growth of the person and facilitate their reconciliation with their savior.